CPR Training for the Military: Why It's Crucial

 • To ensure medical readiness: In order for any branch of service member–whether army infantryman or navy corpsman–to function properly in their role as first responders during emergencies like fires or vehicle accidents on base grounds or at home stations abroad; these skills must be mastered by all personnel prior to deployment overseas locations where access may not always be readily available due to distance from civilian hospitals nearby.”

-Learn how to perform CPR on a fellow servicemember or civilian during emergencies
+Learn how to perform CPR on a fellow service members or civilian during emergencies

-A CPR certification will allow you to perform life-saving skills on yourself, fellow servicemembers, and civilians.
-The American Red Cross offers CPR training and certification programs that equip individuals with essential lifesaving skills.
+A CPR certification will allow you to perform life-saving skills on yourself, fellow service members, and civilians.
 In the case of an emergency, this can mean the difference between life and death.

 CPR Certification is a must for all military members because it teaches them how to perform chest compressions in order to get oxygen into the lungs of someone who has stopped breathing or whose heart has stopped beating.
 This skill can be used on yourself or another person who needs immediate help due to cardiac arrest or respiratory failure (when your lungs stop working properly).